MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-finance-demo-data.md

 ---
-title: Apply Project Operations demo data to a Finance Cloud-hosted environment
+title: Apply demo data to a Finance Cloud-hosted environment
 description: This topic explains how to apply demo data from Project Operations to a Dynamics 365 Finance Cloud-hosted environment.
 author: sigitac
 manager: Annbe